Pesticide Bylaw Details

-You're allowed to use fertilizers in Surrey, unless the fertilizer contains herbicides.
-Most weed and feed type products are not permitted - they contain pesticides not permitted under the bylaw.
-But, if your A-1 land has been classified as “farm” by the BC Assessment Authority, or you are farming your A-1 land (with “farming” as defined under BC’s Farm Practices Protection Act.) then you are exempt from the bylaw.
+You are allowed to use fertilizers in Surrey, unless the fertilizer contains herbicides.
+Most weed and feed products are not permitted because they contain pesticides not permitted under the bylaw.
+If your A-1 land has been classified as “farm” by the BC Assessment Authority, or you are farming your A-1 land (with “farming” as defined under BC’s Farm Practices Protection Act) then you are exempt from the bylaw.

 Disposing of pesticides

-If you do have pesticides, and have leftovers, dispose of them properly.
-Do not dispose leftover pesticides down the drain, down stormsewers or in your garbage.
-Always read the label for information on disposal.
+If you have leftover pesticides, dispose of them properly.
+Do not dispose of leftover pesticides down the drain, down storm sewers or in your garbage.
+Always read the label for information on proper disposal.